EdgeCaseZA/FeedStoreAPI/documentation.md

 - The `SellersAndLandlords` node is optional and may contain one or more `SellerOrLandlord` elements – a missing or empty element means there are no Sellers or Landlords associated with this listing.
 - All attributes on the `SellerOrLandlord` node are optional, and may or may not contain a value.
 - The available attributes are : `name` `idnumber` `email` `mobile` `tel`

+##### 7.4.1.16 HolidayRentalDetails Node

+- The `HolidayRentalDetails` node is mandatory if the `PropertyType` is `Rent` and the `isHolidayRental` attribute is "true" (else it will not be present).
+- The `highSeasonRate` is mandatory and in Rands without the currency symbol.
+If no rate was supplied the value will be 0.
+- The `highSeasonStartDate` is optional.
+It is in the format YYYY-MM-DD with padded "0"s for MM and DD if the month or day is less than 10.
+- The `highSeasonEndDate` is optional.
+It is in the format YYYY-MM-DD with padded "0"s for MM and DD if the month or day is less than 10.
+- The `midSeasonRate` is mandatory and in Rands without the currency symbol.
+If no rate was supplied the value will be 0.
+- The `midSeasonStartDate` is optional.
+It is in the format YYYY-MM-DD with padded "0"s for MM and DD if the month or day is less than 10.
+- The `midSeasonEndDate` is optional.
+It is in the format YYYY-MM-DD with padded "0"s for MM and DD if the month or day is less than 10.
+- The `lowSeasonRate` is mandatory and in Rands without the currency symbol.
+If no rate was supplied the value will be 0.
+- The `lowSeasonStartDate` is optional.
+It is in the format YYYY-MM-DD with padded "0"s for MM and DD if the month or day is less than 10.
+- The `lowSeasonEndDate` is optional.
+It is in the format YYYY-MM-DD with padded "0"s for MM and DD if the month or day is less than 10.
+- The `offSeasonRate` is mandatory and in Rands without the currency symbol.
+If no rate was supplied the value will be 0.
+- The `offSeasonStartDate` is optional.
+It is in the format YYYY-MM-DD with padded "0"s for MM and DD if the month or day is less than 10.
+- The `offSeasonEndDate` is optional.
+It is in the format YYYY-MM-DD with padded "0"s for MM and DD if the month or day is less than 10.
+- The `corporateRate` is mandatory and in Rands without the currency symbol.
+If no rate was supplied the value will be 0.
+- The `priceSuffix` is optional and further clarifies the _seasonal rates_ fields.

 <a id="75-area-tree" href="#">back to top</a>